MooersLab/biological-crystallography-voice-in/README.md

 ## Related repos
 See [Voice Computing section of landing page](https://github.com/MooersLab/MooersLab?tab=readme-ov-file#voice-computing)

-## Rules for develop voice commands
+## Rules for developing voice commands

 ### Pick word combinations rarely used in normal prose
 The basic rule for developing a voice command is to pick a word combination that is very unlikely to be used in one's prose.